disneywonder123/water-tracker/README.md

 # water-tracker
-app that tracks water consume[ption based on age , height and weight
+app that tracks water consumption based on age , height and weight